 Students may elect one of the following three plans for the Master’s degree:

 Plan I – Master of Science with Thesis

 Students will complete coursework (minimum of 24 semester hours) and perform original research that will be described in their thesis (minimum of 6 semester hours of BYS 699), for a total of 30 semester hours.
 Students will complete a comprehensive written examination, and final oral examination (seminar presentation of thesis work and master’s committee examination of thesis work).

 Plan II – Master of Science without Thesis

 Students will complete an approved program of study (minimum of 33 semester hours), complete a written comprehensive final examination, and write and present a master’s report for the supervisory committee.
 The report is usually in the form of a literature review, survey, and/or experimentation about some pertinent topic.

-Students with an accredited baccalaureate degree other than teacher education, seeking initial certification (those that do not have a Class B – baccalaureate level teaching certification) will complete coursework in the Department of Education (21 semester hours, including an internship) and the Department of Biological Sciences (24 semester hours) as well as complete a written comprehensive final examination and write a master’s report.
+Students with an accredited baccalaureate degree other than teacher education, seeking initial certification (those that do not have a Class B – baccalaureate level teaching certification) will complete coursework in the College of Education (21 semester hours, including an internship) and the Department of Biological Sciences (24 semester hours) as well as complete a written comprehensive final examination and write a master’s report.
 The master’s report is usually in the form of a literature review, survey, and/or experimentation about some pertinent topic.